 If you are interested in having me speak at your convention, workshop or to your class, please contact me!

 Freelancers Union, Freelance 360

-In this workshop I’ll teach you how to establish and use boundaries to encourage productive, respectful relationships between you, your clients and collaborators.
-I’ll teach you how to use a contract, how to set expectations and how to negotiate effectively when conflicts arise.
-Dealing with clients doesn’t have to be the most frustrating part of freelancing and I can show you how.
-Sign up at Eventbrite; don’t wait as space is limited!
-Freelance Union members get a $5 discount.
+A workshop on how to establish and use boundaries to encourage productive, respectful relationships between you, your clients and collaborators.
+Attendees learned how to use a contract, how to set expectations and how to negotiate effectively when conflicts arise.

 Portland State University